HundredVisionsGuy/webanalyst/tests/test_files/projects/large_project/README.md

     * This project does require a navbar

 ### HTML
-* Allowable Errors - this project does allow for HTML errors from the validator
+* Allowable Errors: 2 - this project does allow for HTML errors from the validator
     * Allowed Errors include the following messages:
 * Required Elements
     * All required HTML 5 Elements: [`DOCTYPE`, `HTML`, `HEAD`, `TITLE`, `BODY`]